 What is Virtuoso Performance?

-Virtuoso Performance is Mike Ryan - or, more precisely, Mike Ryan's Drupal consulting company.
-Virtuoso Performance provides data and content migration services for Drupal:
+Virtuoso Performance is Mike Ryan - or, more precisely, Mike Ryan's migration consulting company.
+Virtuoso Performance provides data and content migration services:

 - Analysis of legacy data.

 - Implementation of migration processes within that architecture.

 Mike Ryan, like so many other developers early in the 21st century, was building his own PHP/MySQL-based CMS ("Virtuoso Site Manager") when he discovered Drupal in late 2003.
 His first contributions were a few little statistics enhancements - his biggest contribution in those halcyon days of Drupal 4.x was the original implementation of pathauto (still the fourth most-installed contributed module).

 A career diversion into HRIS for a few years included some data migration work - of Human Resources data from ADP to Lawson (via CSV files fed through Microsoft Access!).
 Desiring to return to web development, he re-engaged with the Drupal community in his spare time, and started attending the Boston meetups led by Moshe Weitzman (Mike and Moshe had previously worked together, pre-Drupal).
 At one of those meetups, as someone sought ideas for migrating a raw HTML site into Drupal, and everyone discussed how this was a problem no one wanted to deal with, Moshe looked across the table at Mike and said "There's an opportunity here".
 Thus, Cyrve - the first Drupal shop to specialize in migration - was born.